leonciocasabuena/9siliconcs3/q1/MyOOPSeedSystem_Part2/classAttributesMethods.md

 ## - Analysis

 ### Why did you make your chosen attribute private?
-I chose all of these attributes to be private because they all have the capacity to alter the object's overall state, and making it public makes it susceptible to invalid syntaxes from other classes which may possibly render my object defective and useless.
+I chose some of the attributes to be private because some have the capacity to alter the object's overall state, and making it public makes it susceptible to invalid syntaxes from other classes which may possibly render my object defective and useless.

 ### Which method changes the state of your object?
 The method in which changes the state of my object is tune(), which automatically changes the attribute "IsTuned" to True.